A quick, easy, delicious, no-bake Christmas dessert recipe. Chocolate ripple log looks super fancy & no one will know it’s made of packet cookies!

 If you’re not into using alcohol or you want it to be child friendly you could possibly use apple juice in place of the sherry and add a little brandy essence to it or make it with a very weak coffee.

-What about you?
-Have you made a choc ripple cake before?
+Have you made a choc ripple cake or choc ripple log before?

 Be sure to follow me on my social media, so you never miss a post!

 Be sure to follow me on Instagram and tag @clairekcreations so I can see all the wonderful Claire K Creations recipes and creations YOU make!

 I created a fun little group on facebook and I’d love for you to join in!
 It’s a place where you can share YOUR favorite recipes, tips, tricks and tools for making life simpler, more natural and more connected and see what’s new around here (so that you never miss a new recipe, tip or trick)!

 If you’d like to check it out, you can request to join HERE.

 Need dinner ideas & can't get to the shops?